dwt/pyexpect/README.md

     Expect 'foo' to equal 'bar'.

-Thus the mapping from the error message is immediate and complete saving you minutes each time, enhancing your focus, productivity and - most important - your enjoyment when working with unit tests.
+Thus the mapping from the error message is immediately and completely clear, saving you minutes each time, enhancing your focus, productivity and - most important - your enjoyment when working with unit tests.

 As a bonus all these exceptions are not coupled to any TestCase class so you can easily reuse them anywhere in your code to formalize expectations that your code has about some internal state.
 Sometimes called 'Design by Contract' or 'Fail Fast' programming.
 Oh and these expectations are generally shorter, so you even have less to type while getting clearer and more to the point assertions into your tests.
 Almost like having a cake and eating it too!

+## But I alread gave up on `unittest.TestCase` and moved on to PyTest

+It is quite amazing what kind of error messages pytest can conjure up from just plain python assertions.
+But there is a problem.
+Because the API (`assert somethingThatResolvesToTrueOrFalse()`) has no idea what the test is actually about.
+This means the error message neccessary easily lacks context.

+Consider this test that tries to ensure that a framework outputs a specific type:

+    import numpy as np
+    obj = np.int8(3)
+    def test_bad_error_message():
+        assert isinstance(obj, int)

+    # Testing output
+    ____ test_bad_error_message ________________

+        def test_bad_error_message():
+    >       assert isinstance(obj, int)
+    E       assert False
+    E        +  where False = isinstance(3, int)

+Looking at the output - can you figure out what happened?

+The `repr()` of `np.int8(3)` is `3`, which is identicall to that of `int(3)`, which makes this error message ... bad.

+The problem is that pytest cannot know what this assertion is actually about.
+Thus it cannot know that the type of the argument (`np.int8`) is the information that would be usefull here.

+For this reason pyexpect contains a rich set of matchers that generate clear and readable error messages every time.

+Also, of course, if you try to use normal assertions outside of pytes tests, you will discover that the python default ouptut from these exceptions sucks quite hard and is completely useless without custom error messages, which is quite verbose to type.

-## Interesting!
+# Interesting!
 So what can it do?

 Glad you ask!
 Here you go: